-AWARNING Gasoline vapor is extremely flammable, and can result in severe personal injury or death if ignited.
+AWARNING Gasoline is flammable and explosive and can cause severe personal injury or death.
 Make certain that no gasoline or other flammable fumes are present and that the area is well ventilated.
 Leave the genset compartment door open for several minutes before performing this test.